 Reach Rev. Burch at The Crossing (#211), and by e-mail at Burch.Director@TheCrossingUW.org , or call/text at (608) 217-4403

 Andi started as a student at The Crossing in 2016.
-She has fulfilled many roles in the organization since then, including student intern, The Crossing student organization president, building resident, building manager, and now most recently, the building administrator.
-Reach out to Andi for any questions pertaining to the building, events, space rentals, and logistics.
+She has fulfilled many roles in the organization since then, including student intern, The Crossing registered student organization (RSO) president, building resident, building manager, and now most recently, the building administrator.

-You can reach Andi by stopping by her office room #219 on the second floor of The Crossing, by e-mail at Office@TheCrossingUW.org , or by call/text at (608) 257-1039
+You can reach Andi by stopping by her office room #202 on the second floor of The Crossing, by e-mail at Office@TheCrossingUW.org , or by call/text at (608) 257-1039

 Board Of Directors